 Office paper, mail, other personal paper documents, magazines, books in poor condition

 Documents are securely shredded and recycled by ASDD Document Destruction, a branch of the Tempe nonprofit, the Centers for Habilitation, which provides support and opportunities for people with physical and developmental disabilities.

 Styrofoam (NOT at January event.
 Only April and November Zero Waste Days.)

 We will take Styrofoam (packaging blocks, materials and peanuts only (no water soluble).
 Unable to take egg cartons, cups, plates or trays.

 Building materials (NOT at January or August events.
 Only April and November Zero Waste Days.)

 Must be in good condition with no major repairs required.
-Kitchen and bath cabinets, doors, windows, shutters, toilets, sinks, vanities, garbage disposals, counter tops, bricks, block, lumber (no nails/screws), grills, fountains, pool equipment, light fixtures, hardware items (hinges, lock sets, miscellaneous) and unpainted, undamaged drywall in at least 2’ by 2’ strips.
+Kitchen and bath cabinets, doors, windows, shutters, toilets, sinks, vanities, garbage disposals, counter tops, bricks, block, lumber (no nails/screws), grills, fountains, pool equipment, light fixtures, hardware items (hinges, lock sets, miscellaneous) and unpainted, undamaged drywall in at least 2-feet x 2-feet strips.